-FPV cameras allow you to fly higher and further with some of latest drones being able to fly up to 5 miles away using FPV technology.
+FPV cameras like the one you find on the DJI FPV allow you to fly higher and further with some of latest drones being able to fly up to 5 miles away using FPV technology.
 Military drones or large high-end drones can fly thousands of miles using FPV technology.

 This post answers the question of what is FPV camera systems and technologies.
 Here we explain the latest FPV camera technology on small consumer, commercial and FPV racing drones including CMOS or CCD imaging sensors, Fields Of View (FOV), TVL, Dynamic Range and much more.

 When you understand FPV camera technology in drones, then you have the knowledge to make changes and expand the distance of the FPV live video.
 Another terrific article for you to read is entitled “Extending Drone Live Video, Gain And Range” which discusses further on how antennas, transmitters and receivers work.

 This below information is from DroneTrest article entitled FPV Camera Buying Guide.

 If you are already using a HD camera on your drone such as a GoPro, Foxeer Legend, or Runcam HD, you can just connect the video transmitter directly to the camera to get a live video feed.
 This is fairly common for most aerial photography drones as it lets you see what is in frame of your camera before you record or take a photo.

 However the downside of using your action camera for FPV is that they all have latency issues.
 Although latency typically is around 100 to 200 ms (milliseconds), it is hardly noticeable with general flying and filming.
 However, this latency difference is too slow for FPV racing drones.